underscore-zi/delirious/README.md

 ## Modules

+### DisplacedStack (2025-01-28)

+Highlight displaced blocks around minecarts and dungeon spawners.
+A displaced block is one that is entirely surrounded by blocks of another type.
+Like if someone stacked up on cobblestone after digging down to a chest.
+There is no alert on finding these as there can be many false positives but the human eye should be able to tell what looks suspicious or not.

+### StackedStorage (2025-01-10)

+Just give you an alert when coming across a storage minecart that is stacked in the same position as another minecart.

 ### MinecartToucher (2025-01-06)

 Pretty simple idea, when carts are generated/placed they are on position 0.5 of the block.
 They can easily be pushed out